ngbsn/sample-spring-boot-narayana-jpa-jms-ibm-mq/README.md

 # Description

-Implementation of distributed transactions involving JPA and JMS, using Narayana JTA and Spring Boot.
+Example implementation of distributed transactions involving JPA and JMS, using Narayana JTA and Spring Boot.

 Database : Oracle